goatcorp/faq/plugin_submission.md

 * Plugin developers submit their plugin by submitting a "commit hash", which is a cryptographical hash that points to a **specific version of their source code**.
 They can't change their code anymore after we approve this hash without changing the hash, which will then force them to resubmit the plugin.[^1]
 * A cloud buildsystem then downloads that source code, builds the plugin, and outputs a "diff", which is a **list of all changes that were made** to the plugin.
 The buildsystem has no direct internet access, so plugin developers can't download additional code while the plugin is being built.

 All of this, combined, means that we can always be sure that the code that runs on users' PCs is the code we approved and that it doesn't touch anyone's actual hardware before we do so.
-We've built this system with convenience for developers and reviewers in mind, so it ideally doesn't put any burden on them - they just have to use some specific variables in their project configuration.
+This system was built with convenience for developers and reviewers in mind, so it ideally doesn't put any burden on them - they just have to use some specific variables in their project configuration.

 ## The Plugin Approval Team
 The plugin approval team is a subjectively chosen group of 6 volunteers that are technical, security conscious, are themselves plugin developers, think that they know how the Dalamud plugin ecosystem is supposed to work and agree on a few core points regarding what plugins should and shouldn't do.